 If you have insomnia or a plummeting sex life, worry not!
 This article might help you correct both.
 Most of the time, in these cases, synthetic drugs fail to work.
-Ever gave herbal medicine a thought?
+Did you ever give herbal medicine a thought?
 Tongkat ali is the herb we will be discussing in this article.

-Tongkat ali is well-known and grown in Southeast Asia.
+Tongkat ali is a well-known plant-based supplement grown in Southeast Asia.
 The herb and its parts find their roots in traditional medicine.
 Dried and fresh ali extracts have been used to treat erectile dysfunction, age-related mental and physical disorders, and even diabetes.
 To know the what, why, and how of this herbal wonder, scroll down!

 Table Of Contents